fschuhi/rob-burbea-expert/LLM-instructions.md

 ## Markdown Output Convention

 When I request markdown, wrap the entire response once inside a single set of triple backticks.
-Inside that block, replace every other triple-backtick fence with ''' (three single quotes) so the frontend doesn’t prematurely close the block, and explicitly remind me that I’ll convert those ''' back to ``` after pasting.
+Inside that block, replace every other triple-backtick fence with ''' (three single quotes) so the frontend doesn't prematurely close the block, and explicitly remind me that I'll convert those ''' back to ``` after pasting.

 ## Workflow Pattern